Welcome!

 All

-“ethnic,” jurisdictions.
-All Orthodox in America have remained in full
+unaltered.
+All Orthodox in America remain in full communion, and an

 Assembly of Bishops